-- 16. (1) Every systemically important non-deposit taking non-banking financial company shall maintain, with effect from April 1, 2007, a minimum capital ratio consisting of Tier I and Tier II capital which shall not be less than ten per cent of its aggregate risk weighted assets on balance sheet and of risk adjusted value of off-balance sheet items: 22 [Such ratio shall not be less than 12% by March 31, 2010 and 15% by March 31, 2011.] - (2) The total of Tier II capital, at any point of time, shall not exceed one hundred per cent of Tier I capital. - (3) 23[NBFCs primarily engaged in lending against gold jewellery (such loans comprising 50 percent or more of their financial assets) shall maintain a minimum Tier I capital of 12 percent by April 01, 2014.]
+- 16. (1) Every non-banking financial company shall maintain a minimum capital ratio consisting of Tier I and Tier II capital which shall not be less than 15 percent of its aggregate risk weighted assets on-balance sheet and of risk adjusted value of off-balance sheet items. - (2) The total of Tier I capital, at any point of time, shall not be less than 8.5% by March 31, 2016 and 10% by March 31, 2017 - (3) NBFCs primarily engaged in lending against gold jewellery (such loans comprising 50 percent or more of their financial assets) shall maintain a minimum Tier I capital of 12 percent - (4) The total Tier II Capital for NBFC-MFIs, at any point of time, shall not exceed one hundred percent of Tier I Capital.